harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/kubernetes-executions/deploy-manifests-using-apply-step.md

 * Environment configuration (if you are using [Services and Environments v2](/docs/continuous-delivery/get-started/services-and-environments-overview))
 * Service definition manifests

-You can also add a values YAML values and/or files or Kuztomize Patch files in the Apply step **Override Value**.
+You can also add a values YAML values and/or files or Kustomize Patch files in the Apply step **Override Value**.

 1. Select **Add Manifest**.
-2. In **Specify Manifest Type**, select **Values YAML** or **Kuztomize Patches**, and then select **Continue**.
+2. In **Specify Manifest Type**, select **Values YAML** or **Kustomize Patches**, and then select **Continue**.
    * To add a values YAML value and/or files, select a values YAML store.
-You can select remotes stores such as Git, GitHub, GitLab, Bitbucket, Azure Repo or Harness file store, or Inline.
+You can select remote stores such as Git, GitHub, GitLab, Bitbucket, Azure Repo, or Harness file store, or Inline.
      - If you select a remote store, select or add a connector to that repo, and then enter a path to the folder or file.
      - If you select Harness file store, select a values YAML file from project, organization, or account in the file store.
      - If you select **Inline**, enter a name for you to identify values YAML and the `name:value` pairs for the override.
-   * To add a Kuztomize Patch file, select a Kuztomize Patches store.
-You can select remotes stores such as Git, GitHub, GitLab, Bitbucket, Azure Repo or Harness file store, or Inline.
+   * To add a Kustomize Patch file, select a Kustomize Patches store.
+You can select remote stores such as Git, GitHub, GitLab, Bitbucket, Azure Repo, or Harness file store, or Inline.
      - If you select a remote store, select or add a connector to that repo, and then enter a path to the folder or file.
-     - If you select Harness file store, select a Kuztomize Patch file from project, organization, or account in the file store.
+     - If you select Harness file store, select a Kustomize Patch file from project, organization, or account in the file store.
-     - If you select **Inline**, enter a name for you to identify the Kuztomize Patch file and the YAML values for the override.
+     - If you select **Inline**, enter a name for you to identify the Kustomize Patch file and the Patch YAML values for the override.

        <details>
        <summary>Sample Kuztomize Patch YAML</summary>